 Although some 40 languages are regularly taught at the University of Toronto, there remains a need among graduate students to study a wide range of languages not usually available (for example, Khmer, Maori, Indonesian, U'wa, Yakut).

-The Study Elsewhere of Less Commonly Taught (SELECT) Languages for Research Purposes fund enables graduate students to pursue language study required for their research outside of U of T, if this language is not regularly taught at U of T. Funds are awarded to individual graduate students through a competitive process overseen by the Dean’s Advisory Committee on Languages.
+The Study Elsewhere of Less Commonly Taught (SELECT) Languages for Research Purposes fund enables graduate students to pursue language study required for their research outside of U of T, if this language is not regularly taught at U of T. Funds are awarded to individual graduate students through the graduate unit.

 - The purpose of the SELECT fund is to support the study of a language required by a student's research project.
 Proposals for research trips will not be funded.